openstack-archive/distil/README.md

 Actions one can perform with Artifice are:

- * Bill; Given a date range, generates the current usage bill for a tenant.
+ * *Bill*; Given a date range, generates the current usage bill for a tenant.
 This will result in a CSV file.
+ * *usage*

 ### Future things